-Thermostat Installation Cost and Time
+Thermostat Installation Time and Labor Cost

 In most cases, a new thermostat can be installed in less an hour or two.
 Programming, on the other hand could take an hour or two longer, depending on how detailed you get, and whether you ask a contractor to teach you how to program it yourself.

 - $60 – $75 per-hour | HVAC Service Company Hourly Rate